MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 :::image type="content" source="media/attack-sim-training-simulations-review-simulation.png" alt-text="The Send a test button on the Review simulation page" lightbox="media/attack-sim-training-simulations-review-simulation.png":::

+> [!TIP]
+> You can also use [Send a test](attack-simulation-training-payloads.md#send-a-test) from the **Payloads** page.
+But, if you ever use the selected payload in a simulation, the test message appears in the aggregate reports.
+You can export the results or use the [Microsoft Graph API](/graph/api/resources/report-m365defender-reports-overview) to filter the results.

 ### Q: Can I target users that belong to a different tenant as part of the same simulation campaign?

 A: No. Currently, cross-tenant simulations aren't supported.
 Verify that all of your targeted users are in the same tenant.
 Any cross-tenant users or guest users are excluded from the simulation campaign.